 Our supplemental insurance products complement any insurance you may already have in place and pay in addition to any other coverage you have.
 No “primary/secondary” rules.
 You get the benefits you signed up for.

-Just the thought of an accident taking the life of a loved one is very troubling.
+The thought of an accident taking the life of a loved one is very troubling.
 No matter what your age or circumstances, you or a family member could be a victim.
 Picture your family trying to make ends meet without your paycheck.
 Just as accidents happen in an instant, the lives of your loved ones are changed in that same instant.
 AIL's A71000 Accident policy pays cash benefits for accidental injuries.
 The A71000 is guaranteed renewable and cannot be canceled as long as premiums are paid on time.

 The first question you’re asked at the hospital is not “What’s wrong?” or, “Where does it hurt?” but “Do you have insurance?”
 If you or a family member got sick or had an accident, would you be able to afford a large hospital expense?
 What if your family could not access the level or amount of care needed to treat a sickness or an accident?
 No one can predict when they will get sick or have an injury.
 American Income Life offers an affordable hospital indemnity insurance policy that can help protect your family from the unexpected.